 If you've read this far, you're probably either at the early-thinking stage (researching for a child currently in primary or prep) or at the make-the-shortlist stage (with one or two specific schools in mind).
 The next step is different for each.

-If you're early in the process, the work is to understand the timeline for your child specifically.
+If you're early in the process, the next step is to understand the timeline for your child specifically.
 Every deadline shifts depending on their birthday and the entry point you're aiming at.
 Enter your child's date of birth on preptimely and you'll get a personalised view of the registration windows, exam dates, and key decision points all the way through to entry.
 The free version covers the full timeline.
 Premium adds reminders so you don't miss any of them.
 School-specific deadlines for around forty top boarding schools are coming to Premium later this year.

 If you're at the shortlist stage, the most useful thing now is to stop reading guides and start visiting schools properly, with your child, asking the questions above.
 The text on a school's website is shaped by what the school actually feels like, not the other way round.
 Spend a Tuesday on a tour and you'll know more than ten guides can tell you.